Top CSR and ESG Statistics Every Social Impact Leader Should Know

 While the management of a CSR program may be in the hands of the social impact team, HR or Communications team, in order to fully leverage an organization’s resources to do good, the discussion and execution should extend to the executive leadership team.
 Here are some helpful statistics you can share with them in the initial stages.

-• 90% of CEO advise their successors to continue investment in sustainability initiatives – United Nations Global Compact-Accenture 2025 CEO Study
+• 90% of CEOs advise their successors to continue investment in sustainability initiatives – United Nations Global Compact Accenture 2025 CEO Study

 • 46% of executives say making sustainability a source of competitive advantage is their top priority – Mercer 2025 Executive Outlook